eellpp/pubScratchpad/programming/java/cookbook/IO.md

 Three kind of stream
 1) Byte Stream
+- FileInputStream
+- FileOutputStream
 2) Character Stream
+- FileReader and FileWriter
+- InputStreamReader and OutputStreamWriter
 3) Buffered Stream
+- BufferedInputStream and BufferedOutputStream (Byte)
+- BufferedReader and BufferedWriter (Character)

  ### Byte Stream
  byte streams to perform input and output of 8-bit bytes